DockittDockitt

 How to Convert a Word Document to PDF Online

-Converting a Word document to PDF is one of the most common document tasks in professional and personal life — and for good reason.
-A PDF looks identical on every device and operating system, regardless of whether the recipient has Microsoft Word installed, which version they're using, or which fonts are available on their system.
-When you send a Word document, there's always a risk that it opens with different fonts, shifted layouts, or broken formatting on the other end.
+Converting a Word document to PDF is one of the most common document tasks in professional and personal life.
+A PDF looks identical on every device and operating system, regardless of whether the recipient has Microsoft Word installed, which version they are using, or which fonts are available on their system.
+When you send a Word document, there is always a risk that it opens with different fonts, shifted layouts, or broken formatting on the other end.
 When you send a PDF, what you see is what they get.
-Dockitt uses LibreOffice on the server to convert your .docx file to PDF, producing a clean, accurate output that preserves your formatting.

 Common problems